Vitali Vitaliev: Awards

 Years 2017 and 2018 were both marked two more PPA Columnist of the Year shortlistings.

 In June 2018, Vitaliev was appointed Fellow of the Royal Geographical Society of Great Britain (FRGS) and in July of the same year won the SILVER TABPI AWARD for the best regular column, with the following judges' comments: "Outstanding column ... appealing to the 'real' people...
 Fabulous tone of voice."

 In September 2018, Vitali got shortlisted for a BTJA (Business Travel Journalism Award) in the Features Writer of the Year category for his feature on the DMZ (demilitarised zone between North and South Korea) "The Zone of Fear and Hope" and in November 2018 came second in the Best Consumer Feature category of the 2018 Caribbean Travel Media Awards for his "Migrants of the Caribbean" feature in Geographical magazine.

-In October 2022, his Atlas of the World's Geographical Curiosities was named Stanford's Book of the Month, and the following month (in November 2022), a series of his 'After All' columns about the war in Ukraine was shortlisted for the British Society of Magazine Editors (BSME) Columnist of the Year Award.
+In October 2022, his Atlas of the World's Geographical Curiosities was named Stanford's Book of the Month, and the following month (in November 2022), a series of his 'After All' columns about the Russian invasion of Ukraine was shortlisted for the British Society of Magazine Editors (BSME) Columnist of the Year Award.
+In July 2024, Vitali's latest book Trucks in the Garden of Eden.
+In Search of Britain's Utopias was named Amberley's Book of the Month.